Menu Close

 There are two ways to set the nut height before (or after) having set the bridge saddle height.
 I prefer this first method, which sets the nut string height only slightly above the plane of the fret tops, providing clean, close action.

 To set the nut height, press the string down at the 2nd fret, then observe the height of the string over the first fret.
 The gap should be enough so that the string will not vibrate against the first fret.
 File the nut slots to achieve this height.
 If the nut action is already at least that low, then proceed to saddle adjustment.
-Otherwise, if there is much gap over the 1st fret, then file the fret slot until the gap is tiny, or to your preferred height.
+Otherwise, if there is too much gap over the 1st fret, then file the fret slot until the gap is at your preferred height.

 Be sure to file the nut slots with a downward angle, so the string is held firmly to the slot, otherwise buzzing will result.
 I file at a straight angle a bit less than the headstock angle, and then round it in the back, to become parallel to the headstock.